Redhat-Alice/keycloak/docs/design/tenancy/entities.md

       - 2FA
 - Tenant
   - This is the conceptual object holding all hierarchal information about a business entity
-  - This is the collection of every permission, scope, user, resource server, etc that can be accessed by any user that falls within this domain
+  - This is the collection of every permission, scope, user, resource server, etc that a logical entity has authority over
   - A tenant should have an associated client (or should this go to the workspace?), base scopes, identity provider, login method, etc
 - Workspace
   - The workspace conceptualizes a group of users, permissions, scopes, etc